robseb/Django2FPGAdemo/README.md

         })

     ````
-  * For displaying the FPGA Configuration management interface extend the *views.py*-file with following lies of python
+  * For displaying the FPGA Configuration management interface extend the *views.py*-file with the following lines of python code
-    * This are two event functions, that are triggered in case a FPGA-Configuration button was pressed
     ```python
     #
     # Called in case the user selected a FPGA Configuration